 ESS 0095.
-Internship in Environmental Studies and Sustainability Units: 0.5-4
+Internship in Environmental Sciences and Sustainability

+Units: 0.5-4

 Designed for advanced students to work in an area related to their educational or occupational goal.
 Provides new on-the-job technical training under the direction of a worksite supervisor, allowing students to expand knowledge and skills in the chosen field.
 Mandatory orientation session and faculty approval to determine eligibility.
-One unit of credit is equal to each 60 hours of non-paid work, or each 75 hours of paid work.
-Students may earn up to a total of 16 units in internship courses.
-(CSUwith unit limitation)
+One unit of credit is equal to 54 hours of work.
+Students may earn up to a total of 16 units in internship courses (any course numbered 95 and PDEV 94).
+(CSU-with unit limitation)